jswithalex/BACE-Winter2015/week2/topics.md

 ```

-+ arrays
++ Arrays: What Are They, How Are They Used?

-  + collection of elements in an ordered sequence
+  + Collection of elements in an ordered sequence
+  + Note: you can depend on the order of elements
-  + how are arrays similar to strings?
+  + How are arrays similar to strings?
     + sequence of elements with length
     + you can access individual elements with array syntax, e.g. s[0]
-  + how are arrays different from strings?
+  + How are arrays different from strings?
     + arrays can hold all types of things, not just characters
     + arrays are READ-WRITE after you create them
       + this means that if you are changing an array element, the array is still the same array